Ch1 L2: Perception

 Even if we try to achieve things, our brain normally considers their lack as a danger, that’s why it allows us to spend more energy [Ref. to paragraph 10].
 Though the idea of reward can be considered motivating, it will mostly work if failing to get it is defined as a danger.
 That’s why we hardly start our personal projects (we define projects as taxing and normally long-term procedures with some objectives and a goal), such as to quit smoking or stick to plans.
 We’ll discuss it later.

-In a single event, the only parameter to prioritize things is the dangerousness or intensity; however, if we happen to experience an event frequently, the frequency will be the other parameter to prioritize which will be discussed in the post about memory.
+In a single event, the only parameter to prioritize things is the dangerousness or intensity; however, if we happen to experience an event frequently, the frequency will be the other parameter to prioritize which will be discussed in the posts about meaning.
+Link to the post about frequency.

 for more information, you can refer to “Atkinson & Hilgard, Introduction to psychology” [link].